nsg-ethz/mini_internet_api/orchestration_platform/README.md

 ### Adding the request logic
 The request logic should be added to an appropiately named function in [app_logic.py](app_logic.py).
 The structure of most endpoints tends to be quite similar but other types of requests are also possible and valid.
 Usually one wants to have some command executed in a container, perhaps with some arguments from the request.
 To do so, you needs to obtain the docker container object of the target.
 Additionally, you need to assemble a string with the desired command to be executed (special attention should be taken in regard with quotes and escaping characters).
 Then execute the command using `container.exec_run(...)`.
 Then return the relevant information (eg. if  the command has executed sucessfully?
 Output of the command?) back to the API client.

+## Troubleshooting
+In case commands that copy over logs from a container to the host fail due to insufficient permissions, make sure that the group of the [`logs`](logs) folder is set to docker(gid=988).
+Setting the permissions can be done with the following command: `chgrp 988 logs`.